WinVector/wrapr/extras/MacrosInR.md

 One of the goals of this note is to document differences between our own method `wrapr::let()` and the *later* system `rlang:!!`.

-I have worked hard to include concrete and clear examples, so I think working through this note will be rewarding tutorial for `R` users interested in potentially lightening their programming workload through metaprogramming (we will define metaprogramming and macros shortly).
+I have worked hard to include concrete and clear examples, so I think working through this note will be rewarding tutorial for `R` users interested in potentially lightening their programming workload through macros or metaprogramming (we will define metaprogramming and macros shortly).
+So I will re-phrase that: if you are interested in improving your `R` programming and not already expert in using macros methods, you may want to read on.
+We also advise reader's who's primary experience with metapgrogramming is the `rlang` package to read on.

 Why macros and metaprogramming?
 -------------------------------